colinbeales/FunctionsWorkshop2018/docs/Lab3-UnitTesting.md

 Testing a POST Http Trigger based Function is a little trickier.
 It involves more work to set up the mock ```HttpRequest``` object.

-Add a new unit test method to the project:
+Add a new test class for the HighScoreFunction and add the following unit test method to the class:
 ```
 [TestMethod]
 public async Task GivenRequestHasInvalidScore_WhenRunIsCalled_BadRequestResponseShouldBeReturned()